SocietyForArtisticResearch/rc-pandoc-help/01-04-Media-Repository.md

 # Media Repository

-The media repository is where you can opload and organise your media.
-It includes all media used in your expositions.
-You can upload media, organise it and share it with other users of the RC.
-It extends and replaces the old Works feature.
+The media repository allows RC users to navigate, organize and manage their media files, and to share sets of files with other users.
+Beyond being a data storage space, the media repository makes possible research workflows that start not by visually arranging media, but by collaboratively linking and organizing texts and media.
+The media repository includes all media used in your expositions.
+You can upload media, organize and share them with other users of the RC.
+It extends and replaces the older "Works" feature.

 # Creating new media

-There are various ways to create new media.
+There are a number of ways to create new media in the media repository:

 ## Upload

-Click "upload media" to add a new file.
-You will be asked at a minimum to provide a copyright holder, if you are the creator, you can fill in your own name here.
+Click "Upload media" to add a new file.
+Once you have select one or more files, you will be asked to provide at least copyright information.
+If you are the creator, you can fill in your own name here.

 ### Multi-upload

-When you select multiple files to upload, you can
+You can select multiple files to upload at once or a folder containing several files.
+You will be presented with a form block for each file.
+In order to ease such a workflow you can apply the copyright information and the set you want to add the media to from one form to all other forms.

 ## Text

+Text is a media type in the media repository.

 # Sets